Published Oct 6, 2023

 And then, I am awake.

 It’s one of the earliest nightmares I can recall; I wasn’t even five years old yet and some of Star Trek’s frequent flyers were already infiltrating my sleep.
-As an adult, I began to wonder why my early nightmares revolved around Trek; I’ve always been a nerd, and I couldn’t figure out why something I love would cause me that level of distress.
-It’s understandable that some of the show’s aliens would frighten children, especially the ridge-faced, wild-looking Klingons, and the Ferengi with their oddly placed, sharpened teeth.
+As an adult, I began to wonder why my early nightmares revolved around Star Trek; I’ve always been a nerd, and I couldn’t figure out why something I love would cause me that level of distress.
+It’s understandable that some of the show’s species would frighten children, especially the ridge-faced, wild-looking Klingons, and the Ferengi with their oddly placed, sharpened teeth.
 But I’d never thought that I could have very easily been associating those alien races with monsters.

 Recently, I brought up this nightmare to my father and mentioned the Ferengi.